Rehabilitation Program for Postpartum Hypertension

 The trial does not specify if you need to stop taking your current medications, but you cannot participate if you are taking beta-blockers or have received antihypertensive drug therapy after 6 weeks postpartum.

-How is the Postpartum Cardio-obstetric Rehabilitation Program treatment different from other treatments for postpartum hypertension?
+What evidence suggests that the Postpartum Cardio-obstetric Rehabilitation Program might be an effective treatment for postpartum hypertension?

 This trial is for women who had high blood pressure issues during pregnancy, like gestational hypertension or preeclampsia, and continue to have high blood pressure postpartum.
 The study aims to help them reduce the risk of heart disease.